ocevialab/official2026/README.md

 # Ocevia Lab

-Marketing website for Ocevia Lab — a software engineering studio based in Sri Lanka.
+ website for Ocevia Lab — a software engineering studio based in Sri Lanka.

 ## Stack